vfcosta/angular-theme/README.md

 }
 ```
 - Configure application to use the new theme, e.g.:
-`npm config set angular-theme:skin skin-myscustom`
+`npm config set angular-theme:skin skin-mycustom`

-- Start the application with `npm start` scripts ou make a build
+- Start the application with `npm start` scripts or make a build
-  > **PS:** If the configured skin is invalid, a error message is showed in the terminal.
+  > **PS:** If the configured skin is invalid, an error message is showed in the terminal.

 ## Development environment